What you’re actually paying for, and why the bill keeps growing

 Beyond Storage: SharinPix as Your Visual Operations Layer

-And for field teams, SharinPix’s offline mobile forms take this further still.
-Structured, visual data collection that works without a connection: capturing photos, completing forms, and syncing back to Salesforce the moment connectivity is restored.
-It’s the kind of field capture experience that turns a CRM into an operational system of record.
+For field teams, the offline mobile forms matter most.
+Structured visual data collection that works without a connection: photos, forms, all of it, syncing back to Salesforce the moment connectivity returns.
+That’s the kind of field capture that turns a CRM into an operational system of record.

 Conclusion: Fix the Root Cause, Not the Symptom

-SharinPix was built specifically to solve this problem: moving visual files out of Salesforce storage, preserving the native experience your users expect, and unlocking a full layer of visual operations that a CRM alone can never provide.
+SharinPix was built to solve exactly that: move visual files out of Salesforce storage, keep the native experience, and unlock a layer of visual operations a CRM alone can’t provide.ence your users expect, and unlocking a full layer of visual operations that a CRM alone can never provide.

 Ready to see how much you could save?